How to choose a credit card

 may be higher).

-Check the conditions of your card to see what rate applies.
-Find
+Check the conditions of your card to see what rate applies and

-out how paying just a little bit more off your card each month can
+find out how paying just a little bit more off your card each month

 Credit card calculator

 Here are some other features to consider when you are choosing a

 'Cash back' credit cards give you back some credit on your

 account.
 But the benefits are quickly outweighed if the card has a